Any person wanting to become a Property Practitioner will have to complete his/her 12 month internship, NQF qualification, PDE exam.

 FET: NQF Level 4: 59097: Real Estate

-Any person holding an accredited NQF6 qualification from a tertiary institution, regardless of what the qualification is, may be exempted from NQF4 Real Estate 59097.
+Any person holding an accredited NQF level 6 or higher from a tertiary institution, that took a minimum of 3 years to complete, regardless of what the qualification is, may be exempted from NQF4 Real Estate 59097.

 NQF5 20188 Real Estate

-Any person holding an accredited NQF7 qualification from a tertiary institution may be found exempt from NQF5 Real Estate.
+Any person holding an accredited NQF level 7 or higher from a tertiary institution, that took a minimum of 3 years to complete, regardless of what the qualification is, may be found exempt from NQF5 Real Estate.

 You must have held a FFC as a registered estate agent prior to 2013